In this blog post, you will get to know how to flush PHP Opcache.

 Determine the PHP Method

 There are several ways to execute or run PHP.
 The PHP is becoming better and offering more with each update.
-Some of the running PHP are FastCGI, mod_php, and PHP-FPM method.
+Some of the methods to run PHP are FastCGI, mod_php, and PHP-FPM method.

 To flush the PHP Opcache, you will need to determine the PHP method initially so you could use the best fit method to clear the Opcache.